UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 The main program is in Python (version 2.9+), we include also R scripts that were used to prepare the TCGA datasets.

 All the data files needed to run the tests are included in this repository.
+To save space, "work/kirc_mv/input/log_mrna.csv" is zipped in "work/kirc_mv/input/log_mrna.zip" and must be unzipped before running the program on the TCGA-kirc dataset.
+Analogously, the same applies for "work/lgg_mv/input/log_mrna.csv" and "work/sarc_mv/input/log_mrna.csv".
 All the results, including plots, are included in this repository, but can also be generated again by a user launching the Python programs.
 Information on the datasets is in Cattelani and Fortino [5].